aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/drawing-text-and-fonts/_index.md

 - Create an instance of the `Bitmap` class.
 - Initialize a new object of the `Graphics` class with the bitmap object.
-- Set up a brush for text drawing.
+- Set up a `Brush` object for text drawing.
-- Employ the `DrawString` method to draw text on the bitmap.
+- Employ the `drawString()` method to draw text on the bitmap.

 These simple steps empower you to effortlessly integrate text into your graphics using Aspose.Drawing for Java.

-{{< gist "aspose-com-gists" "b8960f80422422251405395636eab772" "Examples-CSharp-TextFonts-DrawText-DrawText.cs" >}}
+{{< gist "aspose-com-gists" "3562c2fe053aae0bda46f32abae6062a" "Examples-JAVA-TextFonts-DrawText-DrawText.java" >}}

 <img src="https://github.com/aspose-drawing/Aspose.Drawing-for-Java/raw/master/Examples/Data/TextFonts/DrawText_out.png" alt="Draw text" width="500" />